jessi-z3/jessi-z3/README.md

   ### About Me

-  I have 19 years of problem solving and coding experience.
-I started workinng in I.T. at only 15 years old.
-My father and grandfather did I.T. before me, and I grew up with a keyboard in my hands.
-By the time I was 15, I knew enough to update computers, remove viruses, change out faulty power supplies, make websites, plus sell computers and accessories.
+  With 19 years of experience in IT and software development, I’ve been tackling complex challenges since I was 15.
+Starting with a foundation in hardware and systems, I’ve advanced to roles where I manage projects, drive quality, and mentor teams, with 12 years at Apple honing my skills in technical support, training, and project management.

-  I have been the sole I.T.
-Specialist for the second largest distributors in the balloon and floral accessory industry, supporting teleconferencing, telemarketing, shipping machines, and C-Suite workstations.
-We brought this company from a COBOL based system, implented new accounting and inventory software, re-ran the entire network, installed security cameras and biometric punch clock.
+  In previous roles, I modernized legacy systems, supported large-scale IT operations, and led infrastructure upgrades.
+As an I.T.
+Specialist, I helped transform a major distributor’s operations, implementing new accounting, inventory, and network systems.
+I’ve also supported development life cycles at Apple, managed backlogs, and delivered training programs to improve both team capabilities and customer experience.

-  Now I have 12 years in at one of the largest tech companies in the world.
-I've managed projects and teams of people, driving quality and efficiency with compassion and collaboration.
-I've mananged the backlog and supported the software development life cycle.
-I have also led training projects, assessing needs, creating content, delivering, and measuring success.
+  Beyond technical skills, I’m a lifelong learner, always sharpening my knowledge of Swift, iOS development, and project management.
+I enjoy sharing this knowledge, mentoring others, and contributing to projects that align with my passion for mental and physical wellness.

-  I love to learn and am a lifelong learner, spending time weekly increasing or sharpening my skill set.
-I enjoy baking from scratch for my friends and family, and in my free time, I plan and organize events from weddings to music festivals.
-I am passionate about volunteering my time and skills to causes that are important to me.
-I've been a youth leader and coach, I brought a community garden to my hometown, and I have worked on multiple projects dedicated to mental and physical wellness.
+  In my free time, I love baking from scratch, organizing events, and volunteering on projects that foster community engagement and growth.

 </details>